vacu9708/vacu9708/README.md

 ### *There is no such thing as free happiness*
 * 🥅With this motto, I have been trying hard to learn new things and grow to be a better person each day.<br>
 * My current goal is to grow as a good junior frontend engineer(hopefully fullstack).<br>

+### My goal for the future
-I like studying foreign languages, which affected me and made me interested in Natural Language Processing.
+I like studying foreign languages, which affected me and made me interested in Natural Language Processing.<br>
 I want to study it hard to dive into that field once I reach the level where I can finish my tasks as a juior frontend engineer.

 ## *Study note*